eugenetaranov/mysql-cleanup/README.md

 - Includes progress updates and ETA calculations
 - Can be used with log analysis tools

+**Note:** Log files are appended to, not overwritten.
+Each run adds to the existing file, preserving the history of all operations.
+To start fresh, delete the log file before running or use a different filename.

 ## Example Output

 ### Normal Mode (Info level)